jig/docker-golang-run-raspi/readme.md

 ===================

 Go language container (golang) that can run "go service scripts" in a Raspberry Pi computer.
-Note: it is based on resin/rpi-raspbian
+Note: it is based on resin/rpi-raspbian (the /etc/service file is missing and golang network tests would fail if a service file woudln't been added.
+This Dockerfile adds /etc/services from Raspbian)

 Softare versions: